tmaurice54/tns_embedded_training/Exercises_C++/4_LinkerScript/ReadME.md

 ## Question 3: Change the signature 2 [Renode and Real board]

-The way to change the signature just before works but is not interesting.
+The way to change the signature seen above works but is not interesting.
-The linker script should be used just to allocate memory and give the starting address for the signature but not to write it.
+The linker script should only be used to allocate memory and give the starting address for the signature but not to write it.
 To sign your executable, you will use the command `arm-none-eabi-objcopy`.
-Create a new file and write in it the signature you want to write.
+Create a new file with the signature you want to write.
 Then, use the command to append the signature inside the .elf file.
 You can check the result the same way as before.